mrousavy/react-native-vision-camera/START_CRASH_FINDINGS.md

 The best current issue description is:

 > VisionCamera can enqueue `AVCaptureSession.startRunning()` immediately after a configuration commit that replaces outputs or changes output-affecting constraints.
 VisionCamera's own serial queue ensures `startRunning()` happens after `commitConfiguration()` returns, but AVFoundation/CoreMedia may still be processing the committed configuration asynchronously on `FigCaptureSessionNotificationQueue`.
-On affected hardware/OS combinations, `startRunning()` or a subsequent topology change can overlap that private output attachment/detachment work and trip AVFoundation's internal assertions in `-[AVCaptureOutput attachToFigCaptureSession:]` or `detachFromFigCaptureSession`.
+On affected hardware/OS combinations, `startRunning()` or a subsequent topology change can overlap that private output attachment/detachment work.
+The attach-side assertion is `_outputInternal->figCaptureSession == NULL`, so the #3773 crash means AVFoundation tried to attach an output object whose internal Fig session pointer was already set.
+The detach-side sibling asserts that the Fig session being detached must equal the output's currently attached Fig session.

 The active-recorder mutation result adds one concrete sub-cause:

 > If JS recreates the video output, for example by toggling `enableAudio`, while a non-persistent `AVCaptureMovieFileOutput` recorder is active, AVFoundation forcibly stops the recording with `AVFoundationErrorDomain Code=-11818 "Recording Stopped"` and underlying `NSOSStatusErrorDomain Code=-16414`.
 That proves the output replacement crosses an AVFoundation recording lifetime boundary even before the private attach/detach assertion is hit.

-This is proven at the call-order/concurrency level by the crash stack and VisionCamera source, and at the active-recording lifetime level by the failing Harness run.
-It is not yet proven at the "Apple internal field X had value Y" level because AVFoundation source is private and the exact assertion condition is not visible.
+This is proven at the call-order/concurrency level by the crash stack and VisionCamera source, at the private-invariant level by the local AVFCapture assertion strings, and at the active-recording lifetime level by the failing Harness run.
+The exact Apple control-flow path that leaves the output pointer non-null is still not proven because AVFoundation source is private and the exact issue device binary is not available.

 ## Next repro iteration

 The current repro proves the high-level hook can drive the suspected `configure() -> start()` ordering, and the active-recorder mutation test now proves the non-persistent video output cannot be replaced during an active `AVCaptureMovieFileOutput` recording without AVFoundation forcibly stopping the recording.
-The current next Harness iteration continues after that forced stop.
-If that also does not crash, the most likely remaining conditions to test are:
+The current Harness iterations continue after that forced stop and also cover reporter-style active-session interaction.
+If those still do not crash, the most likely remaining conditions to test are:

 - immediately changing device or zoom after AVFoundation forcibly stops the interrupted recording,
-- changing zoom across a virtual-device lens switch during active capture or recording,
 - actual photo HDR enablement on a device where `supportsPhotoHDR` is true,
 - switching between virtual multi-camera device IDs instead of only using the default back camera,
 - unmounting/remounting `<Camera>` instead of only toggling `isActive`,